Eero Saarinen: Personal life

 Saarinen became a naturalized citizen of the United States in 1940.

-In 1939 Saarinen married the sculptor Lilian Swann.
+In 1939, Saarinen married the sculptor Lilian Swann.
 They had two children, Eric and Susan Saarinen.
 Their marriage ended in divorce in 1954.
-That same year Saarinen married Aline Bernstein Louchheim, an art critic at The New York Times.
-Saarinen had met Louchheim when she came to Detroit to interview him for his contributions to the recently completed General Motors Technical Center.
-Saarinen and Louchheim had one son together whom they named Eames after Saarinen's collaborator Charles Eames.
+That same year, Saarinen married Aline Bernstein Louchheim, an art critic at The New York Times.
+Saarinen met Louchheim when she came to Detroit to interview him for his contributions to the recently completed General Motors Technical Center.
+Saarinen and Louchheim had one son together, whom they named Eames after Saarinen's collaborator Charles Eames.
 In addition to their respective contributions to architecture, design, and criticism, Eero and Aline Saarinen are remembered for their affectionate and detailed personal papers, held at the Archives of American Art.

 Death

-Saarinen died on September 1, 1961, at the age of 51 while undergoing an operation for a brain tumor.
-He was in Ann Arbor, Michigan, overseeing the completion of a new music building for the University of Michigan School of Music, Theatre & Dance.
-He is buried at White Chapel Memorial Cemetery, in Troy, Michigan.
+Saarinen died on September 1, 1961, at the age of 51 while undergoing an operation in Ann Arbor, Michigan for a brain tumor.
+He was overseeing the completion of a new music building for the University of Michigan School of Music, Theatre & Dance.